Gertrude Scharff Goldhaber: Career

+Research

 Goldhaber studied neutron-proton and neutron-nucleus reaction cross sections in 1941, and gamma radiation emission and absorption by nuclei in 1942.
 Around this time she also observed that spontaneous nuclear fission is accompanied by the release of neutrons — a result that had been theorized earlier but had yet to be shown.
 Her work with spontaneous nuclear fission was classified during the war, and was only published after the war ended in 1946.

-Gertrude and Maurice Goldhaber moved from Illinois to Long Island where they both joined the staff of Brookhaven National Laboratory.
-At the laboratory she founded a series of monthly lectures known as the Brookhaven Lecture Series which is still continuing as of March 2023.
+In 1948, the Goldhabers devised an experiment to confirm that beta particles were identical to the electron based on the Pauli exclusion principle.

+In the 1950s, Scharff-Goldhaber research on nuclei helped resolved inconsistencies between the liquid drop model the nuclear shell model and connected the two approaches.
+She also measured the energy of excited nuclei as a function of neutron number, demonstrating that shell structure influenced the energy, with maxima at the magic numbers.
+She tied anomalies in this relation to different shapes of the nuclei.
+Her theory became known as the variable moment of inertia (VMI) model which tied the shape of nuclei to their spectrum.

+Before computer graphics, she produced one of the earliest 3D plots of the table of nuclides, by gluing vertical rods of length proportional to the lowest excitation energy of a physical board.